Vision | WESTCHASE DISTRICT

 380 Area Agreement

-The 380 Area Agreement provides Westchase District with funds to construct City-approved infrastructure projects during the next 10 years.
-It is somewhat like a Tax Increment Reinvestment Zone (TIRZ) where the assessed value of properties within the 380 Area are capped and the increased revenues are provided to the District for infrastructure projects.
-Based on the City’s projections, the Westchase 380 Area Agreement could provide $63 million during the life of the agreement.
+Westchase District and the City of Houston created the 380 Area Agreement to support the District’s ambitious long-range plane.
+The 380 Agreement is a contract between Westchase District and the City of Houston that provides the District with funds to construct City-approved infrastructure projects.
+It is somewhat like a Tax Increment Reinvestment Zone (TIRZ) where the assessed value of properties within the 380 Area is capped and two-thirds of the increased revenues are provided to the District for infrastructure projects.
+Westchase District is finishing the last two projects (Camden Park and the rebuild of Meadowglen Lane) that were approved in the first 10-year agreement.
+Meanwhile, Houston City Council approved a second 10-year 380 agreement that will bring in another $233 million in infrastructure improvements to Westchase District.
 These revenues will be used to attract and leverage additional funds.
-For more information, visit Westchase District’s Long-Range Plan.

 Vision-380-Area-Agreement